lacino40/spring-cloud-meetup/README.md

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.
 In this project, you will find examples of how to use these tools practically.
-The project encapsulates multiple sub-projects each demonstrating a unique feature of Spring Cloud - including distributed configuration, service discovery, circuit breakers, routing, micro-proxy and more.
+The project encapsulates multiple subprojects each demonstrating a unique feature of Spring Cloud - including distributed configuration, service discovery, circuit breakers, routing, micro-proxy and more.

 Regardless of your experience level with Spring Cloud, this project serves as an education resource to learn and understand